MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-processor.md

 # Troubleshooting Event Processor

-This troubleshooting guide provides solutions to common problems that you might encounter when using the `EventProcessorClient` type.
-If you're looking for solutions to common problems that you might encounter when using the Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).
+This troubleshooting guide provides solutions to common problems that you might encounter when you use the `EventProcessorClient` type.
+If you're looking for solutions to common problems that you might encounter when you use the Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).

-## 412 precondition failures when using an event processor
+## 412 precondition failures when you use an event processor

 412 precondition errors occur when the client tries to take or renew ownership of a partition, but the local version of the ownership record is outdated.
 This problem occurs when another processor instance steals partition ownership.
 For more information, see the next section.